Seasawher/mathlib4-help/docs/attributes.md

 ## builtin_quot_precheck
  (builtin) Register a double backtick syntax quotation pre-check.
+Registers a double backtick syntax quotation pre-check.

-[quot_precheck k] registers a declaration of type `Lean.Elab.Term.Quotation.Precheck` for the `SyntaxNodeKind` `k`.
+`@[quot_precheck k]` registers a declaration of type `Lean.Elab.Term.Quotation.Precheck` for the syntax node kind `k`.
 It should implement eager name analysis on the passed syntax by throwing an exception on unbound identifiers, and calling `precheck` recursively on nested terms, potentially with an extended local context (`withNewLocal`).
 Macros without registered precheck hook are unfolded, and identifier-less syntax is ultimately assumed to be well-formed.

 ## builtin_structInstFieldDecl_parser
  Builtin parser